Get Clear on These 3 Rules to Score A+ Loans at Premium Prices—Emmerich Can Help

 It’s not enough to talk about benefits—even unique benefits—if the benefits are weak and unimportant to your prospects.
 Those benefits must be listed as explicit or overt benefits in order for the prospect to believe.

-Yet, FedEx’s familiar USP turned the mail industry upside down:
+Yet, FedEx’s now-familiar USP turned the industry upside down:

 FedEx hit right at the heart of its competitor’s weakness—slow, unreliable delivery.

-For the FedEx customer—business people shipping important packages and documents—this was music to their ears.
-Now, let me connect the dots for you…it currently costs 49 cents to send a First Class letter.
-Using the Postal Service’s Priority Overnight mail, you’ll pay $19.99.
+For FedEx customers—businesspeople shipping important packages and documents—this was music to their ears.
+Now, let me connect the dots for you… it currently costs 58 cents to send a one ounce First Class letter from San Francisco, California to Boston, Massachusetts [reference].
+Using the Postal Service’s Priority Mail Express, you’ll pay $27.10 to send that same one-ounce letter to arrive by 6:00 p.m. the next day [reference].

 Strong USPs unlock customers and deals.
 They attract the best customers, those looking for added value and willing to pay premium pricing.

-And you don’t need one—you need many—one for every product, target market, and way of doing business so you can match the needs of each customer.
+Here’s what too many community banks miss: You don’t need just one USP, you need many—one for every product, target market, and way of doing business so you can match the needs of each customer.